will-hart/demarcate.js/README.md

 the following goals:

 1. Remove `jQuery` dependency
+2. Remove `showdown.js` dependency
-2. Support mobile browsers
+3. Support mobile browsers
-3. Provide a richer, more "desktop" like UI
+4. Provide a richer, more "desktop" like UI
-4. Improve modularity of the parser so additional markup languages can be supported (RST?!)
+5. Improve modularity of the parser so additional markup languages can be supported (RST?!)

-Demarcate uses the [showdown js library](https://github.com/coreyti/showdown) to render markdown in the browser once it has been entered.
+Demarcate has **no external dependencies**.

 ## LIMITATIONS